SWI-Prolog/swipl-devel/CMAKE.md

 __Note__: due to a  bug  in   the  current  Emscripten  directory access functions we need the _native friend_   mechanism  to create the library index.
-The flags below  include   `-DNATIVE_FRIEND=build`,  assuming you built a native executable in the   directory  `build` below the sources.
+The flags below   include `-DSWIPL_NATIVE_FRIEND=build`, assuming you built a  native  executable  in   the  directory  `build`  below the sources.
 Adjust as necessary.

     [Assumes native Prolog in `build`.
 See note above]